fdilke/bewl/bewl2/notes/done-todo.md

 - ensure an appropriate =:= is implicitly available for the ideal calculation
 - now we can turn an xxx[I] into an xxx[M > BEWL] and back through official channels
 - in the action topos code, can we use "*" and not have to refer to monoid.multiply?
-- get rid of all the asInstanceOf's, by some appropriate mechanism of tagging
+- get rid of all the asInstanceOf's, by some appropriate mechanism of tagging... notes on retooling equalizer